coincar-sim/lanelet2_interface_ros/README.md

 ROS Interface for lanelet2:

-** Use this to avoid 1 mio different lat/lon2x/y transformations and different maps being loaded **
+** Use this to avoid 1 mio different lat/lon to x/y transformations and different maps being loaded **

 Just include this in your ROS node like